pwrdrvr/dotnet-async-nightmare/README.md

 Details of 700% CPU usage for a dotnet reverse proxy to send 17k RPS to a Node.js express server using less than 100% CPU: https://github.com/pwrdrvr/lambda-dispatch/issues/109

+### .NET Runtime Source Code References

+The specific cause of the issue can be traced to these parts of the .NET Runtime source code:

+- **PortableThreadPool.WorkerThread** - Location where Unfair semaphore spin limit can override the default: [View source](https://github.com/dotnet/runtime/blob/599996a65fd7c4e239215bcea460bf8a23303dae/src/libraries/System.Private.CoreLib/src/System/Threading/PortableThreadPool.WorkerThread.cs#L53C21-L58)

+- **PortableThreadPool.WorkerThread** - Location where SemaphoreSpinCountDefaultBaseline is set to 70, but set to 4 * 70 = 280 on ARM platforms: [View source](https://github.com/dotnet/runtime/blob/599996a65fd7c4e239215bcea460bf8a23303dae/src/libraries/System.Private.CoreLib/src/System/Threading/PortableThreadPool.WorkerThread.cs#L18-L27)

+- **LowLevelLifoSempahore** - Location where spinCount appears to be doubled again on Unix platforms (potentially boosting this to 560 on Mac ARM?): [View source](https://github.com/dotnet/runtime/blob/599996a65fd7c4e239215bcea460bf8a23303dae/src/libraries/System.Private.CoreLib/src/System/Threading/LowLevelLifoSemaphore.cs#L97-L100)

 ## Running Locally

 ### Install DotNet 8.0 SDK